 For information on the purpose of the 2020 Census and how to respond click here.

 In the Northern Virginia region, the highest self-response rate is the Town of Vienna.
 The Town of Vienna also had the highest self-response rate during the 2010 Census.

 In the Northern Virginia region, the lowest self-response rate is the Town of Dumfries.
 Dumfries also had the lowest self-response rate during the 2010 Census.
 Areas of low response require spreading the word to community residents about the importance of the Census and assisting them if they need help completing the form.
 Please help spread the word.

 Source: U.S. Census Bureau

-Click on the map for up-to the minute self-response rates for our region.
+Click on the map for the latest self-response rates for our region.
 Self-response indicates the response from households without having been contacted with a personal visit at home by census takers.
 Self-responding saves tax payers thousands of dollars that would otherwise be spent by sending a Census Bureau staff member to your home to collect census information.